mehdirezaie/Facebook/README.md

-The Jupyter notebook used to carry out these analysis is [here](https://github.com/mehdirezaie/Facebook/blob/master/FACEBOOK.ipynb).
+The Jupyter notebook used to carry out these analyses is [here](https://github.com/mehdirezaie/Facebook/blob/master/FACEBOOK.ipynb).
 Should you have any questions about the specifics of the analyses, feel free to email me at medirz90@icloud.com.